Blub/netevent/README.md

 You can now send additional commands to the daemon by connecting to the socket.
 For example via `socat READLINE netevent-command.sock`.

-## Still TODO:

-* Write an example systemd-user .service file.

-### Use case notes from the author

-My primary use was sharing keyboard & mouse between desktop and laptop in a way which would also work without X11.
-Other useful use cases are sharing a keyboard with your phone, or simply duplicating event devices on one machine and passing the extra devices to VMs via qemu's event-device input device support.